jcarenza/allisoncarenza/src/posts/the-best-workshop-ever.md

 ---
-title: 'The best workshop ever!'
+title: "The best workshop ever!"
-description: '<p>It&apos;s been a little over a week since I got back from my workshop in Santa Fe.
-I always come [&hellip;]</p>
+description: "It&apos;s been a little over a week since I got back from my workshop in Santa Fe.
+I always come "
-'
-publishDate: 'Mar 26, 2012'
+publishDate: "Mar 26, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/sf11.jpg'
+heroImage: "/media/sf11.jpg"
-alt: 'The best workshop ever!'
+alt: "The best workshop ever!"
-slug: 'the-best-workshop-ever'
+slug: "the-best-workshop-ever"
-category: ['About Allison','Commercial Photography']
+category: ["About Allison", "Commercial Photography"]
-tags: ['Editorial','Santa Fe Photography Workshop']
+tags: ["Editorial", "Santa Fe Photography Workshop"]
 ---

 <p style="text-align: center;">It&apos;s been a little over a week since I got back from my workshop in Santa Fe.
 I always come home from the workshops with a sense of...well it&apos;s hard to put into words, but it&apos;s always good, and inspiring, and awesome, and refreshing.
 This year was no different.
 In fact, this year was the best!
 I&apos;m dying to tell you all about it because I&apos;m still oozing with the good feelings from the class.</p>